HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 In this section I will explain in details how to prepare the installer, install each version of macOS, and apply updates and patches.
 Please note that these steps may not apply to you.

+**It is recommanded to install all available updates on macOS Mojave and later and then apply the patches.**

 The installation will be chronological.

 <details>